lukecahill/Note-keeper/README.md

 Each note may have several tags attached to it for reference.
 Clicking this tag will show similar notes which also have this tag.

-Search system which currently supports searching for the note title, and note text.
+Search system which currently supports searching for the user defined options, which can be note title, text, or a combination of both of these.

 Supports the ability for users to create an account which is only associated with the notes that they create.